launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/custom-roles/example-policies.md

 ## Overview
 This topic shows some examples of different types of policies you can implement with custom roles.
 It also provides a reference for different actions you can configure in a policy.
 <Callout intent="info">
-  <Callout.Title>Creating private projects with custom roles</Callout.Title>
+  <CalloutTitle>Creating private projects with custom roles</CalloutTitle>
-   <Callout.Description>Use the `viewProject` action to allow or deny viewing and editing access to projects.
+   <CalloutDescription>Use the `viewProject` action to allow or deny viewing and editing access to projects.
-To learn more, read [Configuring private projects with custom roles](./configuring-private-projects-with-custom-roles).</Callout.Description>
+To learn more, read [Configuring private projects with custom roles](./configuring-private-projects-with-custom-roles).</CalloutDescription>
 </Callout>

 ## Granting access to specific environments and flags